aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/how-to-apply-different-autofit-settings-to-a-table/_index.md

 title: How to  Apply Different AutoFit Settings to a Table in Java
 articleTitle: How to  Apply Different AutoFit Settings to a Table
 linktitle: How to  Apply Different AutoFit Settings to a Table
-description: "Table AutoFit feature using Aspose.Words for Java."
+description: "Table AutoFit feature using Java."
 type: docs
 weight: 120
 url: /java/how-to-apply-different-autofit-settings-to-a-table/